On this page:

 - Who to contact

-Protecting your farm from FMD helps protect it from other diseases as well.
+Protecting your farm from foot and mouth (FMD) helps protect it from other diseases as well.
 Talk to your industry organisation and check their websites for biosecurity advice.

 - Federated Farmers website